geoffcline/gdcblog/content/posts/parking.md

 ## Conclusion

-You can park roughy half the time without paying too much, or suffering on a waiting list.
+You can park roughie half the time without paying very much out of pocket, or suffering on a waiting list.